jmuelbert/JMPlaster-Templates/.github/CONTRIBUTING.md

-# Contributing to JMPlasterTemplates
+# Contributing to JMPlaster-Templates

-JMPlasterTemplates is a large project and contributions are more than welcome, so thank you for wanting to contribute to JMPlasterTemplates!
+JMPlaster-Templates is a large project and contributions are more than welcome, so thank you for wanting to contribute to JMPlaster-Templates!

 ---